mmunson94/Battleships-game-P3/README.md

 ## Bugs
 Corrected Bugs
 * I had a bug where the name and turns werent showing, in order to fix this I made them both a global variable
-* I had a bug where the screen wouldnt refresh when restarting the game, I fixed this by implementing the Start_game() function
+* I had a bug where the screen wouldn't refresh when restarting the game.
+I fixed this by implementing the Start_game() function

 Remaining Bugs
 * No bugs remaining